St John Ambulance

 This course is eligible for Zip payments.
 Click to find out more.

-Payment must be paid in full prior to undertaking observer shifts.
+Payment must be paid in full prior to undertaking placement shifts.

 If you wish to transfer after enrolment from one course date to another, a $50 administration fee will apply to reschedule.